Page Reviewed / Updated - Mar. 2016

-The OAP program provides financial assistance to elderly, low-income Colorado residents to help them attain a minimum monthly income.
-To be clear, the program does not provide a consistent lump sum of financial assistance but rather the amount varies and is the difference between the participant's current income and what is determined to be the minimum acceptable level of income for a particular year.
+Colorado’s Old Age Pension (OAP) program provides financial assistance to elderly, low-income Colorado residents to help them attain a minimum monthly income.
+To be clear, this program does not provide a consistent lump sum of financial assistance, but rather the amount varies and is the difference between the participant's current income and what is determined to be the minimum acceptable level of income for a particular year.

-In addition to financial assistance, the OAP program provides some individuals, who do not qualify for Medicaid, with health care benefits.
+In addition to financial assistance, the OAP program provides some individuals, who do not qualify for Medicaid, with dental and health care benefits.
+This part of the program is referred to as the OAP Health and Medical Care Program.
+One might also hear it referred to as the State Medical Program, the Modified Medical Program, OAP State Only Program, or Limited Medicaid.

-To be eligible for the Old Age Pension, applicants must be 60 years or older, a U.S. citizen and Colorado resident.
+To be eligible for the Old Age Pension, applicants must be 60 years of age or older, a U.S. citizen or a legal alien, and a Colorado resident.
 As an individual, he or she can have resources valued at up to $2,000, or as a married couple, up to $3,000.
-In 2015, applicant's monthly income cannot exceed $771 (which is also the maximum benefit amount).
+In 2016, applicant's monthly income cannot exceed $771 (which is also the maximum benefit amount).

 One can learn more about the OAP or apply for benefits through their County Department of Social Services.
 Contact information can be found here.